prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 Let's discover how to add new Kafka topics.
 Kafka topics are the categories used to organize messages.
 Each topic has a name that is unique across the entire Kafka cluster.
 Messages are sent to and read from specific topics.
 Producers write data to topics and consumers read data from topics.

-The Strimzi Kafka [entity operator](https://strimzi.io/docs/operators/0.28.0/full/configuring#assembly-kafka-entity-operator-str) contains a user and topic operator.
+The Strimzi Kafka [entity operator](https://strimzi.io/docs/operators/0.28.0/full/configuring#assembly-kafka-entity-operator-str) is used to manage Kafka-related entities in a running Kafka cluster.
+It contains a user and topic operator.
 The operators are automatically configured to monitor and manage the topics and users of the Kafka cluster.

 Add a new topic by applying the `topic-00.yaml` configuration file.